karpierz/jtypes.javabridge/README.rst

 + Python 2.7 or higher or 3.3 or higher

   * http://www.python.org/
-  * Versions lower than 2.7 or lower than 3.3 WON'T WORK.
   * 2.7 and 3.4 are primary test environments.

 + pip and setuptools